lisa-lumos/Entrepreneurship/01-the-lean-startup/06-test.md

 The lesson of the MVP is that any additional work beyond what was required to start learning is waste, no matter how important it might have seemed at the time.

+For example, Dropbox's assumption is that when it produces a seamless file share experience.
+However, to prove this assumption with a actual product, it will take tremendous development efforts.
+Instead, they recorded a video of how the product is supposed to work, and people flocked to their waiting list.
+In this case, the video is the MVP.

+The concierge MVP.
+Instead of automating a service using technology, find the first customer first, then work personally with that customer and go through the steps to deliver the service.
+This helps with learning, and validating the assumptions.
+Along the way of getting more customers, if a step works, automate/develop the part that work, instead of invest efforts into something that might work in the future.
+This personalized service is not the product, but a learning activity designed to test leap-of-faith assumptions in the company's growth model.